Thermal bridge

 A thermal bridge, also called a cold bridge, heat bridge, or thermal bypass, is an area or component of an object which has higher thermal conductivity than the surrounding materials, creating a path of least resistance for heat transfer.
 Thermal bridges result in an overall reduction in thermal resistance of the object.
 The term is frequently discussed in the context of a building's thermal envelope where thermal bridges result in heat transfer into or out of conditioned space.

 Thermal bridges in buildings may impact the amount of energy required to heat and cool a space, cause condensation (moisture) within the building envelope, and result in thermal discomfort.
-In colder climates, thermal heat bridges can result in additional heat losses and require additional energy to mitigate.
+In colder climates, thermal bridges can result in additional heat losses and require additional energy to mitigate.

 There are strategies to reduce or prevent thermal bridging, such as limiting the number of building members that span from unconditioned to conditioned space and applying continuous building insulation materials to create thermal breaks.